Introduction

 - Each project is mapped and tracked transparently, which you can view here.

-- We offset our trips’ emissions by supporting projects in the Reserva de Biosfera Mariñas Coruñesas e Terras do Mandeo (the first certified ecotourism destination in Galicia).
+- We aim to offset our trips’ emissions from 2025 onwards by supporting projects in the Reserva de Biosfera Mariñas Coruñesas e Terras do Mandeo (the first certified ecotourism destination in Galicia).
 The initiatives focus on:

 - Assigning a percentage of each trip to a sustainable cause.

-- If you book directly through our website, we direct a specific quantity of your travel expenses to supporting local eco-friendly initiatives.
+- If you book directly through our website, we direct a specific amount of the tour or trip costs to supporting local eco-friendly initiatives.
 These include:

-- An annual environmental education activity in Asturias, led by myself
+- An annual environmental education activity around the office of intoAsturias in Soto de Llanera, Asturias

-- If you book directly through our website, we direct a specific quantity of your travel expenses to supporting local eco-friendly initiatives.
+- If you book directly through our website, we direct a specific amount of the tour or trip costs to supporting local eco-friendly initiatives.
 These include:

 Conclusion

-By choosing eco-friendly places to stay, supporting local conservation, and funding projects that restore nature, we carefully craft sustainable trips make sure your travel gives back more than it takes.
-This way, you can enjoy the beauty of Northern Spain while knowing your visit also helps protect it for the future.
-Read more about our commitment to sustainable travel here.
+By choosing eco-friendly places to stay, supporting local conservation, and funding projects that restore nature, we work towards more sustainable trips, ensuring your travel gives back more than it takes.
+This way, you can enjoy the beauty of Northern Spain while knowing your visit also helps protect it for the future!